Promppainen/Universal-Daisy-Player-Project/README.md

 This project is in an early stage of development.
 The player is not yet considered stable and thus is not ready for real world use.

+## Usage

+You can find the [installation instructions](https://github.com/Promppainen/Universal-Daisy-Player-Project/wiki/install) from the project's wiki.

 ## License

 This program is free software: you can redistribute it and/or modify